-Solana is designed to handle a high throughput of transactions, which is intended to keep the fees low and predictable.
+Low and Predictable Fees: Solana is designed to handle a high throughput of transactions, which helps keep fees low and predictable.
+The average transaction fee on Solana is significantly lower compared to other blockchains like Ethereum.

 Fee Structure: Fees are paid in SOL and are used to compensate validators for the resources they expend to process transactions.
 This includes computational power and network bandwidth.